seven1m/lydia/README.md

-# Lidija
+# Lydia

-Pronounced same as "Lydia."

-Lidija is an interpreted functional language that's taking shape as I learn, and **not meant for real work**.
+Lydia is an interpreted functional language that's taking shape as I learn, and **not meant for real work**.

 The syntax is very terse, as you can see below: